-Read this post to know about the causes, types, symptoms, complications, diagnosis, and treatment of congenital diaphragmatic hernia (CDH) in babies.
+Read on to know about the causes, symptoms, types, complications, diagnosis, and treatment of CDH in babies.

 Causes Of CDH In Babies

-The causes of CDH are unknown in many babies.
+The cause of CDH is unknown in many babies.
+It is believed to be multifactorial.
 Some research suggests that genetic factors may cause CDH, especially when it occurs with other birth defects, such as congenital heart defects.
 However, CDH may also be an isolated anomaly in some babies with no other genetic defects (1).

 Source: Centers for Disease Control and Prevention, National Center on Birth Defects and Developmental Disabilities